d-indifference/torichan/README.md

 7. Then go to [localhost:3000](http://localhost:3000/).
 And enjoy using the application!
 8. Now you can go to [localhost:3000/admin/sign-up](http://localhost:3000/admin/sign-up) and create your first admin profile.

+## Localization

+### How I can translate the site to my language?

+You now have an easier way to create your own localization for the Torichan engine.

+An example file with all the localizable strings can be found at: `torichan/src/utils/locale/locale-en.ts`

+You can create another file with your own strings in your language based on the file `strings-en.ts` and connect it by importing it in the file `torichan/src/utils/locale/locale.ts`

+Alternatively, you can simply rewrite the existing strings in the `locale-en.ts` file in the language you want to translate the site into.

+If desired, you can submit pull requests with your completed localizations.

 ## License
 <a href="https://github.com/d-indifference/torichan/blob/master/LICENSE">GPLV2 License</a>